Mobile Data for Moving Herd Management (MODHEM+)

 A component focusing on facilitating pastoral mobility for greater impact

-To increase the impact of the GARBAL service for pastoral mobility, the Swiss Cooperation Office in Burkina Faso has been providing additional funding to the MODHEM+ project since 2021 for the construction of pastoral infrastructure and development of pastoral areas, support to pastoral value chain actors, particularly women and youth, the creation of an institutional, regulatory and policy framework favourable to pastoralism, and capacity building services.
+To increase the impact of the GARBAL service for pastoral mobility, the Swiss Agency for Development and Cooperation (SDC) in Burkina Faso has been providing additional funding to the MODHEM+ project since 2021 for the construction of pastoral infrastructure and development of pastoral areas, supporting pastoral value chain actors, particularly women and youth, the creation of an institutional, regulatory and policy framework favourable to pastoralism, and capacity building services.
 This initiative expands and completes the scope of the MODHEM+ project in 20 communes in the Centre-Sud, Cascades, Centre-West and South-West regions.

 News and stories